-Poly(ethyelene glycol) diacryate is one of the most common synthetic hydrogels used for cell encapsulation.
-Advantages of this biomaterial include biocompatibility, hydrophilicity and the ability to chemically tailor the material (1-3).
+Poly(ethyelene glycol) diacrylate, or PEGDA, is one of the most common synthetic hydrogels used for cell encapsulation.
+The advantages of this biomaterial include biocompatibility, hydrophilicity and the ability to chemically tailor the material (1-3).
 This study tests the viability of bioprinted PEGDA (MW 3400), Percoll and lithium phenyl-2,4,6-trimethylbenzoylphosphinate (LAP) with an Allevi printer.

 First, a variety of crosslinking times were tested to determine if there would be any variations in viability.
 Thin films of 20% PEGDA solutions with 0.5% LAP concentrations were crosslinked for periods of 2, 5 and 10 minutes and cultured up to 7 days.
 No significant differences in viability were found at any of the crosslinking times.

 To improve cellular distribution and uniformity during printing, Percoll was added to PEGDA(3).
 A centrifugation test was completed with 10, 40 and 90% Percoll.
 Next, cells were cultured with formulations of 20% PEGDA and either 10, 40 or 90% Percoll for 24 hours and analyzed via LIVE/DEAD staining.
 No significant differences in viability were found among the varying solutions.

 Thin films were created via pipetting and bioprinting and compared after 1 and 7 days of culture.
 Live/Dead images demonstrate similar viability between thin films and bioprinted PEGDA.
 After 7 days of culture, images of bioprinted and pipetted thin films were taken on a confocal microscope.
 3D renderings further confirmed resolution and viability of printed structures.